To declare an Education Major:

 - All EDU majors admitted to Teacher Education must pass EDU courses with a BC or higher, or repeat the course.

-Each student must complete an approved early childhood education major which is nested in the liberal arts studies as outlined on a designated list of courses.
-This permits the student to teach in early childhood/elementary classrooms grades PK - 6.
+Each student must complete an approved elementary education major which is nested in the liberal arts studies as outlined on a designated list of courses.
+This permits the student to teach any subject in a self-contained class in any grades, 1 through 8, and language arts, mathematics, science, social science and health in a departmentalized pattern.

-The certification program consists of 44 credits in major course work:
+The certification program consists of 35 credits in course work:

 EDU 483 may be advised at the discretion and approval of the Director or Teacher Education.
-EDU 483 does not count toward the elective credit minimum or meet the required elective practicum requirement.
+EDU 483 does not count toward the elective credit minimum.

 12 credits in teacher candidacy: